BZBI, where you belong

 Rabbi Abe joined BZBI in 2015 after serving for five years as a rabbi at Anshe Emet Synagogue in Chicago.
 A native of Atlanta, Georgia, Rabbi Abe lived in Israel for a year as part of USY’s Nativ Leadership Program before attending Boston University.
 He received his rabbinic ordination from the Ziegler School of Rabbinic Studies at Los Angeles’ American Jewish University, where he also earned an MBA in Nonprofit Management.

-Rabbi Abi Weber, Assistant Rabbi
+Rabbi Abi Weber, Associate Rabbi

 215-735-5148 | email

 Rabbi Abi Weber was ordained by the Jewish Theological Seminary in May 2021, where she also completed a master’s degree in Bible.
-She comes to BZBI after serving as the Slifka-Nadich Rabbinic Intern at the Center for Jewish Life of Princeton University, where she built a new community of Jewish seekers among young faculty, staff, and postdoctoral fellows.
-In her previous role as a Marshall T. Meyer Rabbinic Fellow at Congregation B’nai Jeshurun in New York City, Abi developed programming around prayer and spirituality, facilitated the 20s/30s group, and participated in the clergy team.
+She came to BZBI after serving as the Slifka-Nadich Rabbinic Intern at the Center for Jewish Life of Princeton University, where she built a new community of Jewish seekers among young faculty, staff, and postdoctoral fellows.
+In her previous role as a Rabbinic Fellow at Congregation B’nai Jeshurun in New York City, Abi developed programming around prayer and spirituality, facilitated the 20s/30s group, and participated in the clergy team.

 Rabbi Ira F. Stone, Rabbi Emeritus